onnx/onnx/docs/Operators.md

 * <a name="ReduceLogSumExp"></a><a name="reducelogsumexp"></a>**ReduceLogSumExp**

   Computes the log sum exponent of the input tensor's element along the provided axes.
-The resulted tensor has the same shape as the input if keepdims equal 1.
+The resulted tensor has the same rank as the input if keepdims equal 1.
 If keepdims equal 0, then the resulted tensor have the reduced dimension pruned.

   The above behavior is similar to numpy, with the exception that numpy default keepdims to